Chiva bus: Other locales

 The unique buses be found in South America but also in other locales, including the United States.
 As the population of Colombian Americans and Ecuadorian Americans has risen in New York City; so has the use of the customized bus.
 Developed into party buses equipped with their own bar, these can often be found carrying partygoers around the city.
-Drew Barrymore, Lucy Liu, and Cameron Diaz arrived in a Chiva for the New York premiere of Charlie's Angels.
-The party buses are also used in Panama with the term Chiva Parrandera.
+Drew Barrymore, Lucy Liu, and Cameron Diaz arrived in a chiva for the New York premiere of Charlie's Angels.
+The party buses are also used in Panama with the term chiva parrandera.

-Chivas are very similar to the concept of a tap tap in Haiti.